Nata8/Bioformatics-toolbox/README.md

 score for given column using minimum entropy.

-The next two tasks have been programmed in BioPython using terminal.
+The next two tasks have been programmed in Python.
+Output displays at the terminal.
 Pdbparser.py is the basis for both tasks.
 Data are downloaded from PDB database, stored at pdb_files folder.

 6. Processing PDB files (proccespbd.py)